Board of Directors

 grandmother healed by the power of touch now called massage.

-At the age of five Patricio was presented in a public ceremony to the medicine
+At the age of five Patricio was presented in a public ceremony to the

-men to be blessed as a man of spiritual knowledge.
-In the summer of his life he
+medicine men to be blessed as a man of spiritual knowledge.
+In the

-married a nice Navajo Lady in the Native Tradition.
-They have two children and
+summer of his life he married a nice Navajo Lady in the Native

-of two other non-profit corporations and on the advisory committee of the
+two other non-profit corporations and on the advisory committee of the

-Tribe: Piro Manso Tiwa
+Tribe: Piro Manso Tiwa,

-Education : Traditional and University of New Mexico
+Education: Traditional and University of New Mexico

 Emigdio Ballon